 Getaround is a peer-to-peer car sharing service that lets you make money off your car when you’re not using it.

-HomeAway and VRBO are two alternatives to Airbnb, owned by the same company.
-You have to pay a $499 annual subscription fee to list on these sites, but they don’t charge a booking fee — depending on how often you’ll be renting out your place, see which option makes more earning sense.
+VRBO is an alternative to Airbnb, owned by Expedia Group.
+You have to pay a $499 annual subscription fee to list on the sites, but they don’t charge a booking fee — depending on how often you’ll be renting out your place, see which option makes more earning sense.

 Turo lets you rent out your car, and includes liability insurance.
 It’s available in 4,700 cities and 300+ airports.